 Rental Car Revenues.
 The Department has executed rental car concession agreements (Existing Rental Car Agreements) with 11 rental car companies serving the Airport (Existing Rental Car Concessionaires).
-The Department has exercised its right to extend the Existing Rental Car Agreements through January 2020, and the Department may extend the agreements through ConRAC DBO at its sole discretion.
+The Department has extended the Existing Rental Car Agreements through ConRAC DBO.

-The Existing Rental Car Agreements require each Existing Rental Car Concessionaire to pay the Department a concession fee equal to 10% of its annual gross revenues or a minimum annual guarantee, whichever is greater.
-The rental car concession revenues are shown in the Concession Revenues section of Exhibit C at the end of this Report.
+The Existing Rental Car Agreements require each Existing Rental Car Concessionaire to pay the Department a concession fee equal to 10% of its annual gross revenues or a MAG, whichever is greater.
 In FY 2019, rental car concession revenues accounted for 5.2% of Pledged Revenues, which was based on a concession fee equal to 10% of annual gross revenues.